BerndFranzen/Mod-HAMMR/README.md

 A: Really?

-B: Sure, it's always often the mods, so as I sayd, they may not be good enough.
+B: Sure, it's  often the mods, so as I sayd, they may not be good enough.

 A: But then I need to know: How Are My Mods Really?

 This is where Mod-HAMMR (How Are My Mods Really) my be helpflu to you.
 This tool crawls through your SWGOH roster and shows you:
 - All your characters with their gear, power and how they are / should be modded